 I love farmers markets, not just for the delicious local produce picked at its prime, but for the seed opportunities.

 I have gathered seeds from heirloom tomatoes, pumpkins, spaghetti squash, capsicums, chillis, melons and even weirder offerings like carob seeds and gourds.

 Enjoy the fruit, and instead of putting the inedible seeds into the chicken coop or compost, save them for your seed bank!

 Friends and Family

-My Mum grows the sweetest, thin skinned little yellow cherry tomato that yields an incredible amount of fruit.
+My Mum grows the sweetest, thin-skinned little yellow cherry tomato that yields an incredible amount of fruit.
 I have no idea what it’s formal name is, but it doesn’t matter to me.
-They now happily grow in my garden too and scramble over any trellis I plant them near.
+They now happily growing in my garden too and scramble over any trellis I plant them near.

 I share seeds with friends and family.
 It’s the next best thing to collecting seed grown in your own garden, as you can easily ascertain the conditions it requires, how well it grows and when to plant.
 Plus, local seeds have an advantage in your garden, already acclimatized to your area.